 Battle of Island Mound State Historic Site preserves the site of the Toothman Farm, which the 1st Kansas Colored Volunteer Infantry used as its headquarters and renamed “Fort Africa.”
 Exhibits at the site interpret the Battle of Island Mound and its significance in the history of the state, the nation and the Civil War.
 Courage Trail, a 0.5-mile trail around the site, includes wayside exhibits with more information about the battle.

 An open picnic shelter provides a shaded area to have a picnic lunch or a comfortable place to contemplate what occurred on this site in 1862.

 Battle of Island Mound State Historic Site is a partner site in Freedom’s Frontier National Heritage Area and the National Underground Railroad Network to Freedom, both operated by the National Park Service.
 The heritage area is a consortium of parks, sites and museums in eastern Kansas and western Missouri that interpret the community, regional, and national stories of the journey to freedom.
 The National Underground Railroad Network to Freedom is a national effort to coordinate education efforts about the Underground Railroad and its role in assisting enslaved individuals seeking freedom.

 “The Battle of Island Mound”

-Missouri State Parks’ new short film depicting the story of the Battle of Island Mound, the first time that African-American troops were engaged in Civil War combat is coming soon to a state park or historic site near you.
-Check back soon for more information on upcoming events.
+A short, educational film depicting the story of the Battle of Island Mound, the first time that African American troops were engaged in Civil War combat, is available for sale at some of our state historic sites and parks or by ordering online.